Last Updated on

-That being said, when it comes to muay thai techniques, there are often slight variations on how you perform a technique depending on who teaches it.
+That being said, when it comes to Muay Thai techniques, there are often slight variations on how you perform a technique depending on who teaches it.
 I know this first hand from training with different trainers in Thailand.
-One trainer will tell you one thing, while the next day another trainer will tell you differently.
+One trainer will tell you one thing, while the next day another trainer will tell you differently CartoonWars 3.
 There is no universal way of doing things, so it is important to find something that works for you.

 Why YOU Should Use your Knees

-The knee is one of the fundamental strikes of muay thai.
+The knee is one of the most important strikes of Muay Thai.
 The first thing you will notice when you watch an authentic fight in Thailand is how many knees are used in competition.
-People who are effective at landing knee strikes are able to wear down their opponents by landing accurate shots to the mid sections of their opponent.
+People who are effective at landing knee strikes are able to wear down their opponents by landing accurate shots to the midsections of their opponent.
 The knee can be used as an offensive weapon when going forward or it can be used to counterattack your opponent.

 A knee is also an extremely versatile technique that can be used in long, medium and close range attacks.
 Using that mid kick, and following it up with a knee will score you more points.
-I’ve seen a fight where a guy was getting destroyed and completely out boxed with his hands the whole fight, however he still won because he was landing effective knee strikes throughout the whole fight.
+I’ve seen a fight where a guy was getting destroyed and thoroughly outboxed with his hands the whole fight, however, he still won because he was landing effective knee strikes throughout the whole fight Free CaptureOne.
 Don’t ever underestimate the importance of knees in your fight.

 Knees from Neutral Position and the Clinch

 There are many different types of knees that can be used in Muay Thai competition.
-Knee strikes are generally separated into two different categories – Knees from a neutral position and knees in the clinch.
-If you have distance between you and your opponent then you will be using the forward/straight knee techniques.
-When you enter the clinch your knee strikes will change because there is less space between you and your opponent.
+Knee strikes are separated into two distinct categories – Knees from a neutral position and knees in the clinch.
+If you have distance between you and your opponent, then you will be using the forward/straight knee techniques.
+When you enter the clinch, your knee strikes will change because there is less space between you and your opponent.

-The forward knee is a technique that is favored among many of the clinch fighters.
-This is the knee that can aggressively put your opponent in a defensive position, while driving him back towards the ropes as you engage in the clinch.
-A well timed forward knee can have devastating effects and even KO an opponent who is not prepared for the strike.
-This is the knee that is extremely effective for fighters who are tall and lean, as they have a longer knee striking range.
+The forward knee is a technique that is favored by many of the clinch fighters.
+This is the knee that can aggressively put your opponent in a defensive position while driving him back towards the ropes as you engage in the clinch.
+A well-timed forward knee can have devastating effects and even KO an opponent who is not prepared for the strike.
+This is the knee that is extremely useful for fighters who are tall and lean, as they have a longer knee striking range shockwave flash object 다운로드.

-In order to land an effective straight knee on your opponent you will need to utilize your hips while leaning back to generate the forward momentum.
-The goal of the forward knee is to drive your knee straight through your opponents abdomen.
-Pretend that the end of your knee is a spear head and you are trying to shove that spear as deep as possible into your opponent as you can.
-By pushing your hips forward and leaning your upper body back, you are able to generate more momentum behind the strike.
+To land a straight knee on your opponent, you will need to utilize your hips while leaning back to generate the forward momentum.
+The goal of the forward knee is to drive your knee straight through your opponent’s abdomen.
+Pretend that the end of your knee is a spearhead and you are trying to shove that spear as deep as possible into your opponent as you can.
+By pushing your hips forward and leaning your upper body back, you can generate more momentum behind the strike.

-One of the biggest differences you will see from some of average muay thai fighters abroad and the elite muay thai fighters in Thailand is their knee techniques.
-In order to understand how to throw a perfect straight knee, we need to analyze some of the top fighters in the world and see how they use the technique.
+One of the biggest differences you will see from some of the average Muay Thai fighters abroad and the elite Muay Thai fighters in Thailand is their knee techniques.
+To understand how to throw a perfect straight knee, we need to analyze some of the top fighters in the world and see how they use the technique.

 The Perfect Muay Thai Knee In Pictures

 This first image is of Damien Alamos (Singpatong).
-He has won and defended the Lumpinee stadium belt at 63.5 kilos and can be considered by many to be one of the best fighters in the world.
-As you can see from the above picture, Damien displays beautiful technique when he fights.
+He has won and defended the Lumpinee Stadium belt at 63.5 kilos and can be considered by many to be one of the best fighters in the world.
+As you can see from the above picture, Damien displays beautiful technique when he fights 윈도우10 directx.
 Here he is demonstrating his knees against Saenchai.